Timmifixedit/BidirectionalMap/README.md

 auto location = map.inverse().inverse().find("one two three");
 ```
 `inverse()` returns a reference to `BidirectionalMap` where the template types K1 and K2
-reversed.
+are reversed.
 It behaves exactly like the original map except... well the other way around.
 Even the iterator members are reversed.
 Copying the `inverse()` container is allowed and
 will copy the container contents.
 ```c++